-This table compares the name, address, and phone number used on your Google listing with the details supplied to us when the report was set up — thereby helping you to keep NAP data consistent, which is an important part of Local SEO.
+This table compares the name, address, and phone number used on your Google profile with the details supplied to us when the report was set up — thereby helping you to keep NAP data consistent, which is an important part of Local SEO.

 e) Other Ranking Factors

-Additional local ranking identifiers on your Google listing and your website are included within this table — these are considered to be among the most important local search ranking factors.
+Additional local ranking identifiers on your Google profile and your website are included within this table — these are considered to be among the most important local search ranking factors.
 See the 2018 Local Search Ranking Factors survey.

 We ask these key questions: